chasemir/Experiment-4/README.md

 	      	Visualizing the Data:
 	      	- I used three key graphs to analyze our data:
 	      		- Violin Plot: Showed how the average scores were spread across different tracks.
-	      		- Bar Plot: Compared the average scores of male and female students.
+	      		- Bar Plot: Compare the average scores of male and female students.
-	      		- Line Plot: Tracked the average scores of students from different hometowns for both males and females.
+	      		- Line Plot: Tracked the average scores of male and female students from different hometowns.

 ### IV.
 Problem 2: Digging Deeper into the Data
-  Guidlines
+  Guidelines
-  	•	I created filters to find very specific student groups.
+  	1. I created filters to find very specific student groups.
 For example, we looked for:
-  	•	Students in the Instrumentation track from Luzon with Electronics scores over 70.
+  	2. Students in the Instrumentation track from Luzon with Electronics scores over 70.
-  	•	Female students from Mindanao who had an overall average score above 55.
+  	3. Female Mindanao students with an overall average score above 55.

    	I. Discussion
        	 Pandas made it easy to zoom in on specific groups in the dataset and answer detailed questions like which students excelled in